Severe Thunderstorm Warning issued for Beaver, Texas by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Beaver, Texas by NWS

-Effective: 2021-08-21 18:07:00 CDT Expires: 2021-08-21 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-21 18:27:00 CDT Expires: 2021-08-21 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Beaver; Texas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR WESTERN BEAVER AND TEXAS COUNTIES At 607 PM CDT, a severe thunderstorm was located over Baker, or 13 miles south of Liberal, moving north at 30 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Target Area: Beaver; Texas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR NORTHWESTERN BEAVER AND EASTERN TEXAS COUNTIES At 627 PM CDT, a severe thunderstorm was located 4 miles south of Liberal, moving northeast at 35 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to roofs, siding, and trees is possible.
-People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Locations impacted include Guymon, Hooker, Goodwell, Tyrone, Optima, Hardesty, Hough, Adams, Boyd, Floris, Bryans Corner, Baker, Turpin and Balko.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Hail damage to vehicles is expected.
+Locations impacted include Tyrone, Hardesty, Baker, Adams, Boyd, Turpin and Floris.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0